auremoser/mozsci/log/worklog.md

 * evaluate gsoc proposals with [evaluation tool](https://github.com/mhils/gsoc-eval)

 * get back to image providers with book
-* write to c4sci slack about possible community speakers for call
 * update site with fellowship dates for next round
 * get screendoor ready for the CFP
 * wrap up open news interviews